 What Is an LVN?

 Often in healthcare, as in other professions, jobs go by more than one name.
 Sometimes the difference depends on the geographical area.
 One instance of a job that’s called two different things in the nursing world is licensed professional nurse (LPN) and licensed vocational nurse (LVN).
-So what is an LVN and what does an LVN do?
+So what is an LVN in nursing and what do they do?
 Let’s find out.

 LVN stands for licensed vocational nurse.
 These professionals are also known as licensed practical nurses (LPNs).
 The job duties of an LVN vs. LPN are the same.
 The only key difference is the name.
 Texas and California use the term LVN, while other states use the term LPN.